Cerro Blanco (volcano): Deformation and hazards

-Subsidence at a rate of 1–3 cm/year has been noted at the caldera since 1992 in InSAR images.
+Subsidence at a rate of 1–3 cm/year has been noted at the caldera since 1992 through InSAR images.
 The rate of subsidence was originally believed to have decreased from over 2.5 cm/year between 1992 and 1997 to less than 1.8 cm/year between 1996 and 2000 and ceased after 2000.
 Later measurements found that the subsidence rate instead had been steady between 1992 and 2011 with 1 cm/year, but with a faster phase between 1992 and 1997 and a slower phase between 2014 and 2020 of 0.7 cm/year, and the location the subsidence is centred on has changed over time.
 The subsidence occurs at 9–14 km depth and has been related to either a cooling magmatic system, changes in the hydrothermal system or to subsidence that followed the 4.2 ka eruption and is still ongoing.
 Uplift in the area surrounding the caldera has also been identified.
+The subsidence has been recorded by measuring equipment placed in the caldera.

 The Argentinian Mining and Geological Service has ranked Cerro Blanco eight in its scale of hazardous volcanoes in Argentina.
 Rhyolitic caldera systems like Cerro Blanco can produce large eruptions separated by short time intervals.
 Future activity might involve either a "boiling-over" of pyroclastic flows or Plinian eruptions.
 Given that the region is sparsely inhabited, the primary effects of a new eruption at Cerro Blanco would come from the eruption column, which could spread tephra eastwards and impact air traffic there.
 Also, pyroclastic flows could through narrow valleys reach the Bolsón de Fiambalá valley 50 km south of Cerro Blanco, where many people live.
 As of 2024, the volcano is unmonitored.